dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/audit-log.md

 :::note

-Audit logs are currently not available to Microsoft Azure customers.
+Audit logs are currently not available for Microsoft Azure customers.

 :::